Travel Photography: Top Tips for Photographing Wildlife

 If possible sit down and just take it in.
 Breathe in the air, sounds and smells of your surroundings, look around you at the landscape and draw in the whole experience.
 It will help you all the more when collating your memories at home.

-Take a look at our Walk on the Wild Side guide for more wildlife holiday inspiration.
+Take a look at our wildlife holidays for inspiration.

 Article published on: 24th March, 2018